handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

 const container = document.querySelector('#example6');

 const hot = new Handsontable(container, {
-  // top-level grid options apply to the entire grid
+  // top-level grid options that apply to the entire grid
   licenseKey: 'non-commercial-and-evaluation',
   data: Handsontable.helper.createSpreadsheetData(5, 10),
   // in the top-level grid options, all cells are read-only